bmarques1995/Render/readme.md

 - Is only allowed textures with 4 channels
 - The width must be a multiple of 64, what means that (width%64 == 0)

-In the future i will allow textures with 1 channel and a width multiple of 256, This is a D3D12 alignment condition
+In the future I will allow textures with 1 channel and a width multiple of 256, This is a D3D12 alignment condition